verveder/wordCreator/README.md

 The default word list is simplified *quenya* dictionary with about 1400 entries on nouns and adjectives (and *quenya* is elven language created by Tolkien, in case you somehow managed not to know that).

-*Note that this dictionary was automatically "cleared" from various symbols so it has some weird entries like "violentind" instead of "violent wind".
+*Note that this dictionary was automatically "cleared" from various symbols so it can have wronged quenya words or weird meanings.
 Use it with conscience.*

 ### HOW TO RUN